lucidlayer/traceform/README.md

     *   See the [Babel Plugin README](./traceform/babel-plugin-traceform/README.md) for detailed configuration options if needed.

 3.  **Install the Browser Extension:**
-    *   Build the extension:
-        ```bash
-        cd traceform/browser-extension
-        npm install
-        npm run build # Or the appropriate build script
-        cd ../..
-        ```
+    *   Download the latest `traceform-browser-extension.zip` file from the [Traceform GitHub Releases page](https://github.com/lucidlayer/traceform/releases).
+    *   Unzip the downloaded file (e.g., into a folder named `traceform-browser-extension`).
-    *   Load the unpacked extension into your Chromium-based browser (Chrome, Edge):
+    *   Load the unpacked extension into your Chromium-based browser (Chrome, Edge, etc.):
-        *   Go to `chrome://extensions` or `edge://extensions`.
+        *   Navigate to your browser's extensions page (e.g., `chrome://extensions` or `edge://extensions`).
-        *   Enable "Developer mode".
+        *   Enable "Developer mode" (usually a toggle in the top-right corner).
-        *   Click "Load unpacked".
+        *   Click the "Load unpacked" button.
-        *   Select the `traceform/browser-extension/dist` directory (or the correct build output directory).
+        *   Select the directory where you unzipped the extension (the `traceform-browser-extension` folder created in the previous step).
-    *   Refer to the [Browser Extension README](./traceform/browser-extension/README.md) for more details.
+    *   The Traceform extension is now active.

 4.  **Usage:**
     *   Run your React application's development server.
     *   Open your project in VS Code.
     *   Open your application in the browser where the Traceform extension is installed.
     *   In VS Code, open a React component file.
     *   Right-click within the component's code or on its definition.
+For example, if you have a styled component like:
+        ```javascript
+        const StyledButton = styled.button<ButtonProps>`...`;
+        ```
+        You could highlight, then right-click on `StyledButton`.
-    *   Select "Traceform: Find Component in UI".
+    *   Select "Traceform: Find Component in UI" from the context menu.
-    *   The corresponding rendered elements in the browser should be highlighted.
+    *   The corresponding rendered elements in the browser should now be highlighted.

 ---

 ## Running the Demos

-This repository includes demo applications to test Traceform:
+This repository includes demo applications to test Traceform toolset:

 ### 1. Simple Test App (`traceform-test-app--`)